MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

 3. Review the reports that are stored in %*localappdata*%\Microsoft\MSIP\Scanner\Reports.
 The .txt summary files include the time taken to scan, the number of scanned files, and how many files had a match for the information types.
 The .csv files have more details for each file.
 This folder stores up to 60 reports for each scanning cycle and all but the latest report is compressed to help minimize the required disk space.

     > [!NOTE]
-    > You can change the level of logging by using the *ReportLevel* parameter with [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration), but you can't change the report folder location or name.
+    > You can change the level of logging by using the *ReportLevel* parameter with **Set-AIPScannerConfiguration**, but you can't change the report folder location or name.
 Consider using a directory junction for the folder if you want to store the reports on a different volume or partition.
     >
     > For example, using the [Mklink](/windows-server/administration/windows-commands/mklink) command: `mklink /j D:\Scanner_reports C:\Users\aipscannersvc\AppData\Local\Microsoft\MSIP\Scanner\Reports`